SOCIAL SIGNALPLAYBOOK

 Neil PatelHow to Prove Your Marketing Is Working (So Your Boss Stops Asking)

-The Role of AI in Transforming Marketing Measurement
+The Role of AI in Enhancing Marketing Impact Analysis

 "A lot of that traffic you've been chasing, it was never going to convert anyways."